howardkyu/Lightrail-API-V2-Docs/docs/home.md

 As a result of this transaction, the promotion was applied, the customer's account has been charged $20, and finally, their credit card was charged the remaining $5.20.
 As you can see, Lightrail handles the complexity of applying the promotion, calculating tax and charging the various payment sources, all within a single transaction.
-Lightrail returns a summary and detailed information of the transaction so that it's easy to display a breakdown to the customer.
+Lightrail returns a summary and detailed information of the transaction, so that it's easy to display a breakdown to the customer.

 ### Payment Sources
 The `sources` property in the `/transactions/orders` endpoint contains a list of payment sources.
 A source has a `rail` property along with additional data.
 There are currently two payment rails: `lightrail` and `stripe`.

-Support for more credit card processors such as BrainTree and Square is coming soon.
+Support for more credit card processors, such as BrainTree and Square, is coming soon.

 ----